-The DIS, DAM or DTR ballot responses and the comments from ITU-T members are handled by the Ballot/Comment Resolution Group.
+The DIS, DAM, DTR or DTS ballot responses and the comments from ITU-T members are handled by the Ballot/Comment Resolution Group.
 The group reviews and resolves the comments and negative ballots.
-If revisions are substantive, a second DIS, DAM, or DTR ballot and comment period for ITU-T members will be required to affirm that all are in accord with the results.
-This ballot and comment period is five months (three months for DTR).
+If revisions are substantive, a second DIS, DAM, DTR or DTS ballot and comment period for ITU-T members will be required to affirm that all are in accord with the results6).
+This ballot and comment period is two to three months (three months for DTR or DTS).